Contemporary Approaches to Materials in Craft and Design

 BIO: Nej Bizjak, a master’s student in biotechnology, develops protocols for producing high-quality fungal materials.
 Hana Klincov, a master’s student in industrial design, researches sustainable approaches in the surf industry.

-This event is part of the Made In: Heritage of the Future platform and is intended for anyone interested in connecting craft, design, science, and sustainable practices.
+This event is part of the MADE IN: Future Legacies platform and is intended for anyone interested in connecting craft, design, science, and sustainable practices.

 See more